The Living Art of Moko: More Than Skin Deep

 Other Common Patterns

-Pakaka (narrow lines) represent personal journeys and pathways in life.
-Tara (crosshatching) can denote the joining of two lines or families, such as in marriage.
-Horo (vertical lines) signify depth of knowledge or sacred teachings.
-The nikau palm, a stylized vertical pattern, represents growth and upward movement.
+Pakaka (narrow lines) represent personal journeys and pathways in life, often mapping the wearer's experiences and the lessons learned along the way.
+Tara (crosshatching) can denote the joining of two lines or families, such as in marriage, or the intersection of different aspects of the wearer's identity.
+Horo (vertical lines) signify depth of knowledge or sacred teachings, often associated with spiritual wisdom or expertise in a particular craft.
+The nikau palm, a stylized vertical pattern, represents growth and upward movement, echoing the growth of the palm tree from the forest floor toward the sky.
 Each element is carefully chosen and placed to create a cohesive narrative that is unique to the wearer.
+The placement of patterns also matters: patterns on the left side of the face or body often relate to the maternal lineage and peaceful aspects, while patterns on the right relate to the paternal lineage and warrior aspects.

 The Spiritual and Social Significance of Moko